Type: Book

 Part 3 Analysing structure and dynamics of soil microbiomes

-- 8.Advances in understanding soil microbiomes in ecosystem functioning across trophic chains: Patrick Schafer, University of Giessen, Germany;
+• 8.Advances in understanding soil microbiomes in ecosystem functioning across trophic chains: Karoline Jetter, University of Ulm, Germany; and Patrick Schäfer, Justus Liebig University, Germany;

 Part 4 Soil microbiomes and ecosystem services

-- 9.Advances in understanding the role of soil microbiomes in carbon cycling: Alain Plante, University of Pennsylvania, USA;
+• 9.Advances in understanding the role of soil microbiomes in carbon cycling in soil: Alain F. Plante, University of Pennsylvania, USA; and Jennifer Pett-Ridge, Lawrence Livermore National Laboratory, USA;

-- 12.Advances in understanding the role of soil microbiomes in promoting crop resistance to abiotic stress: Kadambot Siddique, University of Western Australia, Australia;
+• 12.Advances in understanding the role of soil microbiomes in promoting crop resilient to drought stresss: Zakaria M. Solaiman and Kadambot H. M. Siddique, The UWA Institute of Agriculture, and UWA School of Agriculture and Environment, The University of Western Australia, Australia;

 Part 5 Promoting soil microbiomes and their contribution to soil ecosystem services

-- 13.Understanding and optimising soil physical properties to promote soil microbiomes: Wei Shi, North Carolina State University, USA;
+• 13.Understanding and optimizing soil physical properties to promote soil microbiomes: Wei Shi, North Carolina State University, USA;